lucasdicioccio/corecursive-main/README.md

 site.
 This package minimizes the developper effort to perform this translation.

 Currently, one mode is supported: spawning a child process on the same OS while serializing arguments over the command-line parameters.
+A library user with many entry points may want to leverage the distributed-closure capability to sidestep writing many encoder/decoder.

 Future versions of this package or sibling packages will likely provide:
 - support for 'JSON' or 'Dhall' serialization format